 While you’re eliminating the seven foods I mentioned earlier, you’ll also want to provide your gut with the nutrient support it needs to heal.
 My favorite gut-healing supplements include:

-• Glutamine Powder, which provides therapeutic amounts of the essential amino acid L-glutamine to strengthen the intestinal wall after damage done by foods that cause food sensitivities, including gluten, soy, and dairy.*
+- Glutamine: The essential amino acid L-glutamine strengthens the intestinal wall after damage done by foods that cause food sensitivities, including gluten, soy, and dairy.

 Keep a Food Journal